 All Power Wheels come with a charger specific to the type of battery.
 Some chargers have an auto-shut-off feature.

 If the battery is fully charged, the charger will switch itself off.
-You should always read the user manual, so you know how to use your charger.
+You should always read the user manual to know how to use your charger.

 Do Power Wheels Come Charged?

 Most Power Wheels do not come charged, so you need to charge the battery for 18 hours before giving it to your child.

 To be sure you aren’t charging a battery that has already been charged, inquire because some Power Wheels with Lithium-Ion batteries arrive charged.